Öland: Culture

+Transport

+The island is served by Kalmar Öland Airport which provides direct routes to Stockholm which are operated by Scandinavian Airlines.
+However, the airport is located 17 km on the mainland near the city of Kalmar, which is easily accessible by crossing over the Öland bridge.

 Skördefest

 Skördefest is an annual harvest festival on Öland, held every September, which attracts thousands of visitors.
 Pumpkins are placed upon the top of bales of hay, a signal to buyers that fall harvest goods are available for sale at the location.
 In Borgholm, a pumpagubbe (pumpkin man), a large scarecrow like figure, built entirely of gourds, is erected at town center.
 The pumpagubbe celebrates the bounty of the Fall Harvest.

 Sports

 Football in the province is administered by Smålands Fotbollförbund.
 Each year the King's Rally, a vintage motorcade, takes place in Öland.